aamnah/notes.aamnah.com/content/sysadmin/sftp-www.md

 # PERMISSIONS
 # chroot dir has to be owned by root
 sudo chown root:root ${CHROOT}

 # chroot directory also needs 755 in order to avoid: Server unexpectedly closed network connection
 sudo chmod 755 ${CHROOT}

 # web directories have to be owned by www-data (assuming you're creating sftp users for websites)
-sudo chown -R www-data:www-data /var/www/*

 # Change group ownership for `/var/www` to `www-data`
 sudo chgrp -R www-data /var/www/*

 # Give write permission to the group
 sudo chmod -R g+w /var/www/*